 An illegal online casino is one that accepts players from almost anywhere in the world – despite being in violation of local laws.
 For example, it’s illegal to play at a real-money online casino in New York State, but offshore betting sites offer the option anyway.

 Unfortunately, only six states in the US offer legal online casinos.
-Learn more about legal New Jersey casinos, Pennsylvania casinos, Michigan casinos, West Virginia casinos, Connecticut casinos, and Delaware casinos.
+Learn more about legal New Jersey casinos, PA online casinos, Michigan online casinos, West Virginia casinos, Connecticut casinos, and Delaware casinos.
 That means all other Americans have to play casino games one of four ways:

 - In-person at a brick-and-mortar casino